-- 1. Men's Senior Team gualify for all major ICC tournaments - 2.
-Women's Senior Team gualify for all major ICC tournaments - 3.
-Strong fixture programming in advance of major events and for Wolves programme - 4.
+- Men's Senior Team qualify for all major ICC tournaments - 2.
+Women's Senior Team qualify for all major ICC tournaments - Strong fixture programming in advance of major events and for Wolves programme - 4.
 More Northern Ireland-based players involved in Super Series - 5.
-Increased number of players involved in T20 franchise cricket
+Increased number of players involved in T20 franchise cricket - 6.
+Our best players are playing in our Inter-Pro/Super Series structures - Under 19's (Men & Women) qualify for respective world cups - 8.
+Strong pathway programme in place to provide high quality development opportunities - Increased volume of player scholarship and placement opportunities

-- We will achieve these by: - · Ensuring we have a white-ball focus for our Men's High Performance programme: - Prioritise qualification for 2022 T20WC, 2023 CWC, WCSL 2024-26 - Ensure appropriate number of ODI's and T20I's ahead of major events - Ensure Wolves competition programme against highquality opposition - Review Inter-Pro series and ensure it is fit-for-purpose to prepare players for international cricket - · Improving the competitiveness of our women's High Performance Team: - Prioritise qualification for 2022 Women's WCSL, 2023 T20WC - Ensure appropriate number of ODI's and T20I's ahead of major events - Ensure Super Series fit-for-purpose to prepare players for International cricket; include more Northern Ireland-based players - · Increasing the opportunities for our Senior Men/Women to participate in T20 franchise cricket - · Ensuring the right level of High Performance coaching resource is in place to support our teams
+- Ensuring we have a white-ball focus for our Men's High Performance programme: - Prioritise qualification for 2022 T20WC, 2023 CWC, WCSL 2024-26 - Ensure appropriate number of ODI's and T20I's ahead of major events - Ensure Wolves competition programme against highquality opposition - Review Inter-Pro series and ensure it is fit-for-purpose to prepare players for international cricket - Improving the competitiveness of our women's High Performance Team: - Prioritise qualification for 2022 Women's WCSL, 2023 T20WC - Ensure appropriate number of ODI's and T20I's ahead of major events - Ensure Super Series fit-for-purpose to prepare players for International cricket; include more Northern Ireland-based players - Increasing the opportunities for our Senior Men/Women to participate in T20 franchise cricket - Ensuring the right level of High Performance coaching resource is in place to support our teams